Simplicity of the contactomorphism group of finite regularity: Introduction

 Two natural questions to ask in this regard are the following: \begin{ques} Let $(M,\xi)$ be a coorientable contact manifold. \begin{enumerate} \item Is the inclusion $\Hameo(M,\xi) \subset \Homeo(M,\xi)$ proper? \item Is $\Homeo(M,\xi)$ a perfect (or a simple) group?
 How about $\Hameo(M,\xi)$? \end{enumerate} \end{ques} One might go further by specializing to the 3 dimensional case of contact manifold as the contact counter part of the area-preserving dynamics on 2 dimensional surface.

 Based on the recent developments \cite{CHS} of $C^0$ Hamiltonian dynamics in symplectic geometry, the following problem seems to be a very interesting doable open problem.

-\begin{prob}[Open problem] Find the answers to the questions asked in Question \ref{ques:question} for the 3 dimensional contact manifold $(M,\xi)$, and see if any of the existing Floer-type analytical machinery can be used as in the 2 dimensional area-preserving dynamics. \end{prob} It is worthwhile to recall the readers that there is one big difference of the contactomorphism group from the symplectomorphism group for the contact case: there is no Calabi-type invariant, at least no apparent one.
+\begin{prob}[Open problem] Find the answers to the questions asked in Question \ref{ques:question} for the 3 dimensional contact manifold $(M,\xi)$, and see if any of the existing Floer-type analytical machinery can be used as in the 2 dimensional area-preserving dynamics. \end{prob} It is worthwhile to recall the readers that there is one big difference of the contactomorphism group from the symplectomorphism group for the contact case: there cannot be any Calabi-type invariant by the simpleness of $\Cont_c(M,\xi)$.
 This seems to prevent one from easily guessing the direction of the answers to the questions, unlike the area-preserving case \cite{oh:hameo1,oh:hameo2}.

 The organization of the paper is now in order.
 In Section 2, we set the notations and various conventions we adopt in contact/symplectic geometry.
 These are not all the same as those used in \cite{rybicki2}.
 We also recall various cubical objects and operators defined on $\R^{2n+1}$ appearing in \cite{rybicki2} but none of these cubical objects are the same as the corresponding ones in \cite{rybicki2} in their numerics although the same notations are used.
 Then in Section 3 - 4 we explain the basic background contact geometry emphasizing our usages of conformal exponent, contact product, the Legendrianization and of an equivariant Darboux-Weinstein theorem.
 After then we provide the geometric part of various constructions employed in \cite{rybicki2} with some new definitions, refinements, amplifications and corrections, and give the proofs of the main theorems as an application of Schauder-Tychonoff's theorem, \emph{assuming} the existence of the map $\vartheta: \CL(\varepsilon,A) \to \CL(\varepsilon,A)$ on some closed convex subset $\CL(\varepsilon,A) \to \CL(\varepsilon,A)$ of the Banach space $C^r_c(\R^{2n+1},\R)$ of real-valued functions.
 (See Section \ref{sec:wrap-up} for the definition of $\vartheta$.)